eloudsa/showcase/README.md

   - **/application**: Business logic and state management (Riverpod providers).
   - **/presentation**: UI components (Widgets and Screens).
 - **State Management with Riverpod**: Leverages `flutter_riverpod` (v2) with `riverpod_generator` for a type-safe, compile-time checked, and scalable state management solution.
-- **Interactive User Tutorial**: Implements a multi-step, interactive tutorial using the `tutorial_coach_mark` package to guide users through the app's features upon first launch.
+- **Interactive User Tutorial**: Implements a multistep, interactive tutorial using the `tutorial_coach_mark` package to guide users through the app's features upon first launch.
 - **Declarative Routing**: Uses `go_router` for a robust, URL-based navigation system that includes a `ShellRoute` to persist UI elements like the bottom navigation bar.

 ## Getting Started